KushagraKumar04/stopWatch/README.md

 # Stylish Stopwatch Web Interface

 A simple yet elegant stopwatch web application built using HTML, CSS, and JavaScript.
-This project is perfect for learning basic web development concepts, including DOM manipulation, event handling, and responsive design for a .
+This project is perfect for learning basic web development concepts, including DOM manipulation, event handling, and responsive design for a StopWatch .

 ![Stopwatch Screenshot](image.png)